ShahuPatil07/Learner-Space-Computer-Vision/Week 1/Logistic Regression/README.md

 # ASSIGNMENT
 ***
 Plot decision boundary and find accuracy of your model on [training set](https://github.com/ShahuPatil07/Learner-Space-Computer-Vision/blob/54317574c6ecb1038eae5918851a7e5010406a8c/Week%201/Logistic%20Regression/data.txt)
-Make a notebook in Google Colab to submit .
+For further information refer the [colab_notebook]{https://colab.research.google.com/drive/1oRnVWpXmK5JDKIHOOJm5bjwy8d9v6pRb#scrollTo=BqlxZOXoHh4z}
+Save a copy of this in your drive .
+Compelete the blanks and save your colab notebook in github.
+Share the github repo for verification.